mediabuff/UWPMaterialControls/README.md

 # UWPMaterialControls-

 ## MaterialTextBox
-Tries to implement the material design for text fields documented at [material.io](https://material.io)
+A custom UWP control that tries to implement the design and functionality for material text fields documented at [material.io](https://material.io)

+The control contains a normal TextBox with a custom template that almost removes all the traditional styling.
+Warpped arround that is are some other controls that are used to implement the desired material design and functionality.

 ### Features

 - Text (simple text input)